cmc-aau/hpc-docs/docs/slurm/intro.md

 ![SLURM overview](img/slurm-overview-inverted.png)

 ## Getting started
 Start with obtaining shell access to either of the 3 login nodes `bio-ospikachu[01-03].srv.aau.dk` as described in [Getting access](../access.md).
-To start with it's always nice to get an overview of the cluster, it's partitions, and how many ressources that are currently allocated.
+To start with it's always nice to get an overview of the cluster, it's partitions, and how many resources that are currently allocated.
 This is achieved with the `sinfo` command, example output:

 ```
 $ sinfo